Alabama brawl turns spotlight on Montgomery’s racial history – KION546

 Montgomery today

-In April 2018, the National Memorial for Peace and Justice, a museum honoring lynching victims and enslaved, was opened in Montgomery, a solemn reminder of the horrors of slavery in the city.
+In April 2018, the National Memorial for Peace and Justice, a museum honoring lynching victims and the enslaved, was opened in Montgomery.
+It stands as a solemn reminder of the horrors of slavery in the city.
 The EJI’s Legacy Museum is located on the site of a former warehouse where Black people were bought and sold into slavery.

 In 2019, 54 years after Bloody Sunday, Montgomery elected its first Black Mayor Steven Reed.